datacenter/NCAplus/README.txt

 Cesar Obediente ( cobedien@cisco.com )

-For this solution to work you first need to do the following step
+For this solution to work you first need to do the following steps

 1) Inside this project
 Go to fedex-hub -> app -> __init__